Consensys/doc.web3signer/docs/reference/cli/subcommands.md

   </TabItem>
 </Tabs>

-PKCS #12 formatted keystore used to present during TLS client authentication with the downstream server.
+Keystore used to present during TLS client authentication with the downstream server.

 #### `downstream-http-tls-keystore-password-file`